woolfson-group/RASSCCoL/README.md

 3. Design info TXT path (`--design_info_path`)
 4. Directory to save the output (`--output_directory`)

-First I suggest you run the examples to test installation, navigate to the RASSCCoL directory (where this README is located) and run the commands below.
+First, I suggest you run the examples to test installation, navigate to the RASSCCoL directory (where this README is located) and run the commands below.

 No random forest active sampling test (~ 2 minutes):